almlab/info/README.md

 If you see something wrong, you can fix it!
 If you see something unclear, go for it and clarify it!

+Remember to make sure the repo is up to date in your local directory before pushing changes!!

 ### Quickstart commands
 You need to clone the full alm lab info repository to a local directory before making changes:
 `$ git clone https://github.com/almlab/info`